arnabsen1729/WinProxyManager/README.md

 2. Now just run WinProxyManager.pyw by double clicking on it

-Also you can directly download the exe file and execute it.
+Also you can directly download the exe file from [here](https://github.com/arnabsen1729/WinProxyManager/releases/download/v1.0/WinProxyMan.exe) and execute it.

 ## Screenshots